topheryun/Comp429/README.txt

 Worked on together:
 -The basic structure of server and client was made together in seperate files and compiled together into one file.
+-Testing and debugging was done together and consisted of 90% of the total work done on the project.

 Chris:
 -menu() - A basic menu was created with if and else if statements.